-Currently available studies have not established the clinical utility of this type of testing.
-That is, it is not known whether use of system pathology models would result in medical or surgical management changes leading to improved health outcomes for individuals with prostate cancer.
-Additional studies are also needed to determine which individuals may benefit from this type of testing, when in the course of diagnosis and treatment the systems pathology testing should be performed, and what outcomes should be used in developing models (for example, metastatic disease, death from prostate cancer).
+Currently available studies have not established the clinical utility of these types of testing.
+That is, it is not known whether use of system pathology or multimodal artificial intelligence models would result in medical or surgical management changes leading to improved health outcomes for individuals with prostate cancer.
+Additional studies are also needed to determine which individuals may benefit from these types of testing, when in the course of diagnosis and treatment the systems pathology testing or multimodal artificial intelligence testing should be performed, and what outcomes should be used in developing models (for example, metastatic disease, death from prostate cancer).
 Finally, algorithms may be needed that consider risks following treatments other than radical prostatectomy.